IceJinx33/Snakes-and-Ladders/install.md

   **echo $DISPLAY**

-For Mac users, we recommend installing XQuartz and playing the game from the xterm terminal.
+For Mac users, we recommend installing XQuartz from https://www.xquartz.org and playing the game from the xterm terminal.